omergamliel3/flutter-clean-architecture-app/README.md

 - **'REFRESH' botton functionality - show error message when the user try to load new data when device is offline, or fetching new data from the api ends with a failure**
 - **fetch articles functionality - return with either data (articles), or feilure (http error, empty data, offline state).
 Update view according to the value returned from the function (data widget, failure widget)**

-- **Note: The main view state managment is implemented with either GetX or BloC (for comparison purpuse)**
+- **Note: The main view state managment is implemented with GetX, BloC, Bloc (for comparison purpuses)**

 # Author 🙋